rsksmart/devportal-1.0/content/rsk-devportal/guides/quickstart/hardhat/index.md

 section_title: Getting Started with Hardhat
 menu_title: Table of Contents
 layout: rsk
-title: 'Rootstock Quick Start Guide | Getting Started with Hardhat'
+title: 'Getting Started with Hardhat'
 description: 'Get started with creating a dApps on Rootstock using Hardhat and other tools.'
 tags: quick-start, getting-started, guide, how-to, transactions, explorer, bitcoin, rsk, peer-to-peer, merged-mining, blockchain, powpeg
 ---
 Welcome to the world of Web3 development!
 This guide is designed to smoothly transition Web2 developers into the Web3 ecosystem using the Rootstock network, a unique platform that is EVM (Ethereum Virtual Machine) compatible with Bitcoin's proven security.
 If you’re a web3 developer, this guide also provides a demo of deploying smart contracts on the Rootstock platform.

 As you embark on this journey, the focus is on leveraging the Rootstock network to its fullest potential, showcasing its EVM compatibility, robust decentralization backed by Bitcoin, and notably lower transaction fees.